The secondary markets in TCs include:

 - The electronic trading platforms such as MTS Belgium, BrokerTec and Eurex for business-to-business trading (B2B) and TradeWeb, Bondvision and Bloomberg for business-to-customer trading (B2C).

-The liquidity on the secondary markets of TCs is ensured by our primary and recognized dealers, an obligation laid down in the specifications which have been signed by each dealer with the Belgian State.
+The liquidity on the secondary markets of TCs is ensured by our primary dealers, an obligation laid down in the specifications which have been signed by each dealer with the Belgian State.

 The imposition of such an obligation is important to enable investors to gain confidence in the products presented.
 In the context of liquidity, purchase and selling prices shall be transparent through publication as well as available through the provision of a continuous price formation.